TEAMMATES/teammates/devdocs/process.md

     * Update `about.html` with names of new contributors, if any.
   * Plan next release.
     * Get active developers to commit to at least 1 issue for the next milestone.
-    * Ensure all pending `p.urgent` are assigned and scheduled for next mileston.
+    * Ensure all pending `p.urgent` are assigned and scheduled for next milestone.

 ### Issue/PR Lifecycle
 <img src='../src/main/webapp/dev/images/IssueLifecycle.png' width='600'>